 Is the US criminal justice system racist?
 Views on the topic differ.
 Some think that the answer is obviously yes (here and here).
 Others think that the answer is, instead, a resounding no (here).
 Still others think that the question is besides the point (here).
 A recent survey indicates that most blacks report having experienced racism in the justice system, and so do other minority groups.
 Whites, on the other hand, report having had different experiences.
 But a study on police-community relations showed that citizens’ opinions about the police vary along many factors, not just race.

 We will begin with some preliminary matters.
 We will discuss how to navigate information (week 1) as well as the criminal justice system (week 2).
 We will then take as our starting point the racial disparities in the justice system—i.e. the fact that certain races are disproportionally represented in the criminal justice system compared to their share in the population (week 3 and week 4).

-To this end, we will first look at the extensive literature on racial biases and discrimination (week 5), consider three case studies—stop and frisk (week 6); police shootings (week 7); and sentencing (week 8)—and finally ask whether racial biases explain racial disparities (week 9).
+To this end, we will first look at the extensive literature on racial biases and discrimination (week 5), consider three case studies—i.e. stop and frisk (week 6); police shootings (week 7); and sentencing (week 8)—and finally ask whether racial biases and discrimination explain racial disparities (week 9).
 After Spring Break (week 10), we will turn to political decisions, in particular, how they affected the War on Drugs (week 11 and 12).
-We will then look at other explanations for racial disparities, namely crime and victimization disparities (week 13) and structural racism (week 14).
+We will then look at other explanations for racial disparities, namely disparities in crime (week 13) and structural racism (week 14).

 Finally, given our investigation during the semester, we will have a comprehensive reasoned conversation about the question of the course (week 15) and draw some morals together (week 16).